-“Ukraine has a month to avoid default,” the headline of an article in the respected British business publication The Economist sparked a new wave of panicky discussions of two words that are scary for Ukrainians: “default” and “devaluation.”
+“Ukraine has a month to avoid default,” the headline of an article in the respected British business publication The Economist sparked a new wave of panicked discussions about two words that are scary for Ukrainians: “default” and “devaluation.”

 Is Ukraine really expecting a default in a month?
 What will this mean?
 And will the hryvnia fall from it?
 The Ukrainian Air Force studied alarming trends.